-378 5 Discussions
+5 Discussions

-379 The main challenge in developing a categorized lithological map lies in balancing accuracy and complexity and still properly 380 representing the diversity of lithological variables using a limited yet reasonable number of classes, to ensure ready 381 interpretation and applicability of the map.
-We maintain that the 19 classes defined here allow to optimize the use of the map 382 for several applications, with a focus on landslides modelling.
-Despite the specific goals of this work, we applied a 383 classification that can be reconciled with the ones adopted in global lithological databases (Table 1; Hartmann et al., 2012; 384 Geological Survey of Canada, 1995), emphasizing the dominant rock types.
-Furthermore, information on the physical 385 characteristics of the dominant rock types available in the original geological legend were used to define specific lithological 386 classes.
+The main challenge in developing a categorized lithological map lies in balancing accuracy and complexity and still properly representing the diversity of lithological variables using a limited yet reasonable number of classes, to ensure ready interpretation and applicability of the map.
+We maintain that the 19 classes defined here allow to optimize the use of the map for several applications, with a focus on landslides modelling.
+Despite the specific goals of this work, we applied a classification that can be reconciled with the ones adopted in global lithological databases (Table 1; Hartmann et al., 2012; Geological Survey of Canada, 1995), emphasizing the dominant rock types.
+Furthermore, information on the physical characteristics of the dominant rock types available in the original geological legend were used to define specific lithological classes.

-For example, metamorphic rocks were split in two broad classes considering the dominant presence of schistose or not schistose rocks, hence according to expected - or not expected - pervasive planar anisotropies within the rock bodies.
-Similarly, the classes of consolidated and unconsolidated clastic sediments, in our map, consist of two separate classes, according to their expected different geotechnical behaviour.
+density of polygons (0,3 polygons/km2 for CPA, and 1,3 for SB), due to strong differences in drafting geological sheets the classes of consolidated and unconsolidated clastic sediments, in our map, consist of two separate classes, according to their expected different geotechnical behaviour.
 In both cases, differences in physical features (e.g. schistose/non-schistose, consolidated/unconsolidated) may impact landslide susceptibility of genetically similar rocks (Bucci et al., 2016b), hence justifying the need of these lithological classes for our scope.